THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 • Make something crafty with your kids.

-No matter what you do, know that recycling your items will make your move that much greener and reduce the output associated with switching homes.
+No matter what you do, know that recycling your items will make your move much greener and reduce the output of switching homes.

 Green Moving Tips for the Caring Consumer

 Your interest in green moving tips is proof that you care about your impact on our environment.
-By recycling boxes, using containers you already have, and being mindful of what you send to landfills, you are going in the right direction.
+You are going in the right direction by recycling boxes, using containers you already have, and being mindful of what you send to landfills.
 This way, you can rest assured that you’re decreasing your environmental footprint as much as possible during your big move.

 Sponsored Post: This post originally appeared at https://colonialvanlines.com/blog/green-moving/